igormq/aes-lac-2018/README.md

 ### Creating the PT-BR training manifest

-The PT-BR training manifest is an ensemble of three minor datasets: VoxForge, Spoltech and Sid.
+The PT-BR training manifest is an ensemble of three smaller datasets: VoxForge, Spoltech and Sid.

 ### Merging multiple manifest files